rubyrainbows/dynamic-forms/README.md

 ```

 ## Example
-See `test/playground.html` for a working example.
+See [the playground](https://rubyrainbows.github.io/dynamic-forms/playground.html) for a working example.
 ```html
 ...
 <form>